mholling/nswtopo/README.markdown

       path: /path/to/my/dem.tif  # path for the GeoTIFF or hdr.adf file
       resolution: 30             # render the relief data at 30 metres/pixel

-The best elevation data is probably 30 metre resolution SRTM data, available from Geoscience Australia.
-Create an account at the [NEDF Portal](http://nedf.ga.gov.au/geoportal) and log in.
-Go to the search page and select your area of interest on the (very-slow-loading) map.
-From the search results, order the _1sSRTM 2008 DEMs ESRI GRID 1sx1s Mosaic_ (be sure to select the _mosaic_ option).
-Preparation of the download might take a few days, but more likely 10-20 minutes.
-You will be emailed a download URL; download and unzip the data file and specify its path in your configuration.
-Set a resolution of 30.0 or better to fully utilise the detail in this data.

-Data at 30m resolution is also available from the [ASTER Global Digital Elevation Map](http://asterweb.jpl.nasa.gov/gdem.asp).
-(Although actual resolution is probably less, and the data does seem quite noisy.)
-You can download ASTER data for your area of interest [here](http://gdex.cr.usgs.gov/gdex/); create an account, select _ASTER Global DEM V2_, mark your area of interest on the map and click the download icon to obtain a geoTIFF file.

 All sources of elevation data will include some noise which produces artifacts in the shaded relief image.
 You can smooth out these artifacts and improve the appearance with some judicious image filtering.
-To do this, open the intermediate relief image, `relief.png`, in Photoshop or GIMP.
+To do this, open the intermediate relief image, `relief.tif`, in Photoshop or GIMP.
 A recommended process is to apply a _median filter_, (_Median Filter_ in Photoshop, _Despeckle_ in GIMP), followed by a bilateral filter (_Surface Blur_ in Photoshop, _Selective Gaussian Blur_ in GIMP); find settings which work best for you.
 After editing the relief layer in this way, save it and re-run the script to incorporate the changes into your map.

 ## UTM Grid